 Accumulation of sick leave is unlimited.
 Full-time regular classified staff and 12 month regular faculty accrue 1.50 days of sick leave per month during active employment.
-If you are sick and need to "callin" to take a sick day you must do 3 things:
+If you are sick and need to "call- in" to take a sick day you must do 3 things:

-- 1) Contact the program director. - 2) Contact the chief resident of your service - 3) Contact or leave a voice mail message for Residency Program Administrator, Linda Shaffer 293-1254.
+- 2) Contact the program director by - 3) Contact the chief resident of your service

+4) Contact or leave a voice mail message for Residency Program Administrator, Linda Shaffer 293-1254.